CaptTofu/clickhouse-backup/altinity-kb-setup-and-maintenance/altinity-kb-server-config-files.md

   /etc/clickhouse-server-node2/users.d/....
 ```

-If you need to run multiple servers for CI purposes you can combine all settings in a single fat XML file and start clickhouse without config folders/sub-folders.
+If you need to run multiple servers for CI purposes you can combine all settings in a single fat XML file and start ClickHouse without config folders/sub-folders.

 ```text
 /usr/bin/clickhouse-server --config-file /tmp/ch1.xml